Getting Started in Blackmagic Fusion

 At this point, we should talk a little bit about color management.
 This is likely to be foreign territory for a lot of After Effects users because AE makes color management much more difficult than it needs to be!
 It may also be a weak point for some Nuke users because Nuke handles color conversions more automatically than Fusion does, so artists frequently don't even realize that the Read is doing a conversion.
 I won't get too far into it, as it is a deep topic best saved for a later chapter, but the basics are these: Fusion (for the most part) assumes that the images you are working with have a linear color response: A value of 1 represents twice as much light as a value of 0.5.
 For various technical reasons, cameras and monitors are not linear devices.
-In order to view the image the way it was meant to be seen, you need to know two things: What gamma curve is the image using, and what gamma curve does my screen use?
+In order to view the image the way it was meant to be seen, you need to know two things: What transfer curve is the image using, and what transfer curve does my screen use?
 Once those two things are known, you can apply some tools to remove the gamma of the image while you work on it, restore it before you save the composite, and apply the right curve to view it on your screen.